zgibberish/rotwood-mods/README.md

 - [Furry OC Generator](https://github.com/zgibberish/rotwood-furry-oc-generator)
 - [Text EmptyLineScale Fix](https://github.com/zgibberish/rotwood-text-emptylinescale-fix)

-You can find some images of the above mods in the `img` folder.
+(Outdated) You can find some images of the above mods in the `img` folder.

+TODO: Remove and update outdated mods (preferably in their own repositories and add a link here)